ObeeJ/ObeeJ/README.md

-- 👋 Hi,
-ObeeJ := "Ajayi ObaniJesu"

-- 👀 I’m interested in buiding tech that solve real world problems
+- I buid tech that solve real world problems

-- Software engineer who builds fast, reliable systems with a knack for backend engineering, DevOps, and a touch of cloud.
+     + Software engineer who builds fast, reliable systems with a knack for backend engineering, DevOps, and a touch of cloud.

  - What I Do